-In conjunction with the West End production, The Dickens Legacy has developed a free interactive guide to help teachers, pupils and lovers of theatre use this magnificent production to inspire the imagination for all ages.
+In conjunction with the West End production, Beckman Unicorn developed an interactive guide to help teachers, pupils and lovers of theatre use this magnificent production to inspire the imagination for all ages.
 Exploring how the UK National Tour transferred in to the West, this 'behind-the-scenes' guide explores the writing, rehearsal and design processes, including how to adapt a novel for the stage, composing original music, the designing of costume and set, and includes exclusive sketches, images, sound and interviews with the creative team.

 The resources are particularly relevant for preparing students for Theatre Studies and Performing Arts courses at key stages 4 and 5, and for writing schemes of work for Great Expectations as part of English Literature AS/A Level.